Board of Directors

 30 years experience of community development.

-Ana is a project manager and creative producer with extensive experience of coordinating, managing and delivering large-scale creative and cultural projects within a regeneration context.
-She holds an MA from Central St Martins School of Art and Design.
+Ana is a project manager and creative producer with extensive experience of coordinating, managing and delivering creative and cultural projects of all shapes and sizes.
+She holds an MA from Central St Martins College of Art and Design.
 Since 2005 she has helped devise, develop and deliver a variety of art and design projects around the UK for a range of public and private sector clients, including regeneration specialists, local authorities, housing associations, architects, private developers, arts organisations, museums and schools.
 She has a passion for sustainability, both in terms of the built environment as well as in a community context.
-She moved back to West Cork from London in April 2017 and since then has been working on a range of local arts and cultural education projects.
+She moved back to West Cork from London in April 2017 and since then has been working on a range of local arts and cultural projects.
 She is currently employed part-time by CHA.
 To see her creative work, visit: www.analuciaospina.com.